-Lorne Falk, visiting associate professor of art history, has worked in the arts and education for 35 years.
+Lorne Falk, Five College visiting associate professor of contemporary art, theory and criticism, has worked in the arts and education for 35 years.
 His experience is international, interdisciplinary and transcultural.
 His interests include the contemporary visual and media arts, digital culture, cultural theory and criticism, and curatorial practice.
 Among the issues that burn brightly for him now are the challenges of interdisciplinary research and creation, our relationship to the environment, ethics and the nature of the workplace, the generation of strong local communities in global culture, the creative application of compassion and generosity (reconciliation theory), and the instrumental role of the liberal arts in all of these domains.

 Lorne has written and published more than 60 essays and produced 19 catalogues and books.
 He has curated more than 150 exhibitions, including 8 major projects.
 His roots in cyberspace go back to the early 1980s, when he curated the exhibition Chicago - Biographies of an Interactive Life Style.
 Lorne received his B.A. in biology from the University of Winnipeg, and pursued doctoral studies in autopsy pathology at the University Hospital in Saskatoon, Saskatchewan before switching to art.
 He later completed course work for an M.A. in art history at Concordia University in Montreal, Quebec.